-But, before you hit the internet in search of the best ab rollers (opens in new tab) and other fitness equipment, understanding why your core muscles are important and how specific exercises can target them will help you determine the sort of workouts to add to your routine.
+But, before you hit the internet in search of the best ab rollers (opens in new tab) and other fitness equipment, understanding your muscle fiber types, (opens in new tab) why your core muscles are important, and how specific exercises can target them will help you determine the sort of workouts to add to your routine.

 What muscles make up the core?

 “The core actually comprises many muscles that run along the entire length of the torso, front and back, including the inner thigh, hamstrings, glutes, and pelvic floor,” says posture and movement expert, Ivana Daniell (opens in new tab).
 “They create a natural corset that supports our posture.”

 The muscles that make up our core can be engaged individually, which is why a lot of abdominal-focused workouts target different areas.

 “Your deepest muscle layer is your transversus abdominis,” says exercise physiologist Hayley Edwards.
 “This muscle stabilizes your spine and protects your internal organs.
 Second, you have your rectus abdominis, which is the outer muscle that spans from your ribcage to your pelvic bone and allows for flexion.
 Then, you have your external and internal oblique muscles (opens in new tab), which sit on the outer right and outer left sides of your body.
 Finally, you have your pyramidalis.
 This muscle sits low on your pelvis and it supports your pubic bone and other abdominal muscles.”